Creating vector images

 When a path is selected, you have a selection box around your object.

-• moving: click & drag from inside the shape
+click & drag

-• multiple can be made by pressing SHIFT and click on the shapes you want
+and click on the shapes you want

-• constraint: each transforms can be constrains (move on determined angles, scales proportionally…) by pushing SHIFT while dragging
+from any point of selection box - constraint: each transforms can be constrains (move on determined angles, scales proportionally…) by pushing

 The white arrow